Spectrum Management - From the Early Years to the 1990s |

 Of all the equipment used to detect line interference, the most useful turned out to be the ultrasound microphone equipped with a reflector that made the device very directional.
 Without fail, it allowed identification of a defective bolt, washer or insulator at an installation, as long as the spark causing the interference was in the open air(and even in enclosed areas).
 When I was at Centre St. Rémi centre in Napierville, a representative for a major supplier told me about a microphone that telephone company employees used to detect gas leaks in their pressurized lines.
 I figured that it could be very useful for interference.
 After conducting some conclusive tests and making the appropriate recommendations, the Department provided some for all its offices.

 No less useful for this type of work was the mallet - but we had to be careful.
 Some inspectors had the fright of their life when they saw insulators or mechanical parts go flying by their head after they had given a pole a good blow with the mallet.
+Around 1994, a decision was made to convince the hydroelectric power companies, the industry and the public to take charge of locating interference.
+Many reasons served as an argument for this change.

 For instance, the Department was doing work that was the responsibility of the hydroelectric power companies.
 There were numerous occasions when we spotted defects that, had they not been reported by staff working on interference, could have caused major outages.